Protention and retention in biological systems: Retention and protention.

 On the basis of the distinction made above, we have thus introduced the notions of retention and of virtual protention, as “immediate” and “passive” memory and anticipation in order to express the fact that what we have are phenomena that do not stem from the intentionality related to a conscious activity of a subject (generally endowed with a more or less elaborate nervous system), but to simple processes of biological reaction/stimuli/response, of which many primitive organisms in relationship to their environment are the locus.
 To the end of developing this point of view, we now introduce distinct concepts with effects which we propose to represent by means of simple functions, mainly \emph{relaxation functions} and their combinations\footnote{Relaxation functions are among the simplest decreasing functions enabling to define a characteristic time $\tau$ in physics, they often represent the basic model for the return to the equilibrium of a system that was initially brought out of equilibrium, with the speed at which the system returns to the equilibrium $f_e$ of the system’s $f$ function ($\frac{df}{dt}$) remaining proportional to this interval $\frac{df}{dt} = - \frac{|f-f_e|}{\tau}$.}.

 More specifically, we will first define the retention function:\\

-$t_0$ is the time of occurrence of an event which is the object of the retention, $t$ is the present moment ($t > t_0$); $\tau_R$ is the characteristic time associated to the decrease of the retention as we move away form the occurrence of the event and $a_R$ is a coefficient which can be associated to an individual or to a species, for example, in comparison to others of which such faculties are more or less developed.
+$t_0$ is the time of occurrence of an event which is the object of the retention, $t$ is the present moment ($t > t_0$); $\tau_R$ is the characteristic time associated to the decrease of the retention as we move away form the occurrence of the event.
+Notice that when $\tau_R$ tends to $0$, $R(t_0,t)$ tends to $0$. $a_R$ is a coefficient which can be associated to an individual or to a species, for example, in comparison to others of which such faculties are more or less developed.

 We propose to use relaxation functions, because the loss of retention, by moving away from the moment of the beginning of a phrase or, more generally, from the beginning of any action (including listening), can be considered as a sort of “return to equilibrium”.
 A necessary return if we want to grasp the meaning of the ensuing phrase or action.
 This, obviously, does not preclude us from maintaining a memory of a more long-term past (the initial part of a discourse, for instance): we limit ourselves to an analysis of the local, pre-conscious effect which contributes to the extended present of an ongoing activity.